Kitchen & Bathroom Sale now on

 Clear out the hole, scraping out debris and using a vacuum to take out any dust.
 You’ll want it to be as dust-free as possible to make sure the filler adheres properly.

-Step 2: apply repair mesh to wall
+Step 2: apply a wall repair patch

 wickes-home-maintenance-fill-hole-in-wall-6.jpg